asteriau/dotfiles/README.md

 2. **Install fonts**

-    I have uploaded a [.zip file to Dropbox](https://www.dropbox.com/scl/fi/5jlq2wcfd62utippn4bo4/asteria-dotfiles-fonts.zip?rlkey=qo79l4j985zn89rmcfh6zlsi8&st=vkgkm7qt&dl=0) to save you some time.
+    I have uploaded a [.zip file to Dropbox](https://www.dropbox.com/scl/fi/5jlq2wcfd62utippn4bo4/asteria-dotfiles-fonts.zip?rlkey=qo79l4j985zn89rmcfh6zlsi8&st=vkgkm7qt&dl=0) to save you some time. <br>
+    To make your life easier you should be in hyprland by this point. <br>
     Download the .zip and then:

     ```sh
     # Assuming the .zip was saved in ~/Downloads